-However we decided to go inside, having first walked an extra few steps to the boulangerie on the corner and returned with the usual delectable array.
+However, we decided to go inside, having first walked an extra few steps to the boulangerie on the corner and returned with the usual delectable array.

-The walk began in earnest about 8 am.
+The walk began in earnest at about 8 am.
 We went past the bus station and the train station, then an area of apartment blocks lined with a classic example of the French arborist’s art – plane trees hacked to within an inch of their lives, with barely a leaf, and it was the middle of summer.

 Beyond that, the dreary factories and houses of Autun thinned out, and we walked through a rich pastoral landscape until we joined the D46, a slightly larger road that we intended to leave after a few hundred metres.

 But when we got to the side-road, we saw that it was descending fast towards the river, from where it would have to come back up again, so we decided that the road we were on would do nicely, especially as we had not seen a car since we left the suburbs.

 It was still slightly misty but the sun was rapidly burning through it.
 By the time we turned onto the D222, I was so hot that I had to stop and change into my shorts, which I did with no loss of modesty because of the absence of traffic.